telvarost/AnnoyanceFix-StationAPI/README.md

 The aim of this mod is to fix (major) annoyances or backport useful features that do not affect gameplay.
 List of fixes:

+- Shovels are also effective against: soul sand
 - Pickaxes are also effective against: furnaces, cobblestone stairs, bricks, redstone ore, iron doors, rails, dispensers, stone pressure plates, and monster spawners
 - Axes are also effective against: crafting tables, wooden slabs (experimental), wooden stairs, fences, wooden doors, ladders, signs, pumpkins, wooden pressure plates, jukeboxes, and noteblocks
 - Fences are placeable like normal and bounding box was minimized when appropriate